sarangjo/sarangjo.github.io/content/pages/blog/memories/index.md

 [^3]: Is my brain me?
 Or is it a separate entity?
 But what is my identity without my brain thinking about that identity?
 [^4]: [A fun little read](https://www.historylink.org/File/20301) told me that the library that this memory happened at is not where the Sammamish library is located in the present day.
 Funnily enough, the old library was at 825 228th Ave **NE** while the current one is at 825 228th Ave **SE**.
 [^5]: You, sadly, always have the option of closing this tab.
 I hope you don't though.
+[^6]: If you're curious, I type at ~600 CPM so each key would take 1 ds.
-[^6]: So you can bet my easiest access point to 2020 memories are by listening to this album :)
+[^7]: So you can bet my easiest access point to 2020 memories are by listening to this album 🙂
-[^7]: Check it out here if you don't believe me: https://youtu.be/aWNTCdpg7qo.
+[^8]: Check it out here if you don't believe me: https://youtu.be/aWNTCdpg7qo.
 The sample from "Let It Happen" starts at 0:11 and the part after 0:23 is maybe one of my favorite guitar solos of all time.